matthew-brett/fbi2018/_chapters/01/error.md

 Of 53 studies, only 6 replicated (11%).

-They detected a difference between the working process of the labs that generated the findings that replicated:
+They detected a difference between the working process of the authors with reproducible findings compared to those with results they could not reproduce:

 > In studies for which findings could be reproduced, authors had paid close
 > attention to controls, reagents, investigator bias and describing the